 This website provides an introduction to the history, archaeology, and landscape of the Mazi Plain, as well as the research of the Mazi Archaeological Project.
 The pages presented here provide summaries of MAP’s goals and motivations, as well as ongoing research.

-From the outset, we would like to express our gratitude to our institutional sponsors, the Ephorate of Antiquities of West Attika, Pireus, and Islands (formerly the 3rd Ephorate of Prehistoric and Classical Antiquities) and the Swiss School of Archaeology in Greece; we are also grateful to the Swiss National Science Foundation, the Loeb Classical Library Foundation, the University of Geneva, Carleton College, and the DigitalGlobe Foundation for providing the financial and research support that make this project possible.
+From the outset, we would like to express our gratitude to our institutional sponsors, the Ephorate of Antiquities of West Attika, Pireus, and Islands (formerly the 3rd Ephorate of Prehistoric and Classical Antiquities) and the Swiss School of Archaeology in Greece; we are also grateful to the Swiss National Science Foundation, the Loeb Classical Library Foundation, the Institute for Aegean Prehistory, the University of Geneva, Carleton College, and the DigitalGlobe Foundation for providing the financial and research support that make this project possible.

 All text and images on this and associated pages © 2014-2016 by the Mazi Archaeological Project